AI Use Cases/Construction

 OSHA compliance documentation is a secondary benefit, not a primary driver

-The platform's continuous identity logs do reduce compliance audit time for OSHA 29 CFR 1926 documentation and internal control reviews.
+The platform's continuous identity logs do reduce compliance audit time for OSHA safety documentation and internal control reviews.
 But teams that deploy primarily for compliance reporting rather than active threat detection tend to under-configure the behavioral models and miss the operational security gains.
 Set the primary success metric as threat detection accuracy and analyst hours recovered, not audit trail generation.

 Frequently Asked Questions

-How does AI optimize identity threat detection for Construction?
+How does AI identity threat detection work for Construction?

 AI identity threat detection uses machine learning models trained on Construction-specific user behavior patterns to detect credential compromise, lateral movement, and data exfiltration across fragmented systems like Procore, Autodesk Construction Cloud, Sage 300, and Bluebeam in real time.
 Unlike generic enterprise tools, the platform understands that a superintendent accessing files from a different time zone is normal, while bulk downloads of bid documents by a subcontractor account are not.
 It establishes behavioral baselines for each role - estimators, project managers, field workers, architects - and scores deviations against those baselines, automatically triggering investigation workflows when threats exceed confidence thresholds.